 The City of Fort Oglethorpe includes residents of Walker County.
 Because of this, the City is the recipient of Walker County SPLOST.
-These funds must be spent inside Walker County for the benefit of Walker County residents who are citizens of the City of Fort Oglethorpe.
-SPLOST Funds received from Walker County for the last four years are listed below:
+These funds must be spent inside Walker County for the benefit of Walker County residents who are also citizens of the City.
+SPLOST Funds received from Walker County for the last five years are listed below: